cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.1101/2023.09.12.557345 - Rampant Reticulation in a Rapid Radiation of Tropical Trees - Insights from Inga (Fabaceae)
 - https://doi.org/10.1101/2024.12.16.628743 - A modelling framework to estimate vector dispersal and disease spread in an important agricultural pathosystem
-- https://doi.org/10.1093/jxb/erae371 - Altered expression of a raspberry homologue of VRN1 is associated with disruption of dormancy induction and misregulation of subsets of dormancy-associated genes
 - https://doi.org/10.1101/2025.01.09.631893 - A high-quality reference genome and comparative genomics of the widely-farmed banded cricket (Gryllodes sigillatus) identifies selective breeding targets
-- https://doi.org/10.1101/2023.03.24.534090 - THAPBI PICT - a fast, cautious, and accurate metabarcoding analysis pipeline
 - https://doi.org/10.1101/2022.06.22.497172 - KPop: An assembly-free and scalable method for the comparative analysis of microbial genomes
-- https://doi.org/10.1101/2022.09.23.22279632 - Consideration of within-patient diversity highlights transmission pathways and antimicrobial resistance gene variability in vancomycin resistant Enterococcus faecium
-- https://doi.org/10.1101/2022.11.03.515020 - Ancient dolphin genomes reveal rapid repeated adaptation to coastal waters
 - https://doi.org/10.21203/rs.3.rs-2250881/v1 - Combining phylogenomic and morphological data reveals new patterns of diversity in the national tree of Brasil, Paubrasilia echinata
 - https://doi.org/10.1101/2021.09.02.458763  - A high resolution single molecule sequencing-based Arabidopsis transcriptome using novel methods of Iso-seq analysis
 - https://doi.org/10.21203/rs.3.rs-137842/v1 - QTL Across Fruit Development in Red Raspberry, A Study of A Primocane X Biennial Raspberry Population
 - https://doi.org/10.1101/2021.08.12.456076 - Analysis of wild plant pathogen populations reveals a signal of adaptation in genes evolving for survival in agriculture in the beet rust pathogen (Uromyces beticola)
-- https://doi.org/10.1101/2022.03.16.484639 - Selection on the fly: short term adaptation to an altered sexual selection regime in Drosophila pseudoobscura
 - https://doi.org/10.1101/2022.09.13.507768 - Genomic erosion in the assessment of species extinction risk
 - https://doi.org/10.21203/rs.3.rs-5661805/v1 - Mutation of the LRG1 Rho-GAP gene is responsible for the hyper branching C-variant phenotype in the Quorn mycoprotein fungus Fusarium venenatum A3/5